alwaysdata/documentation/tasks/use-scheduled-tasks.en.md

 - If the task is scheduled at a certain frequency but the execution of the previous task is not finished, the current one will be ignored,
 - Tasks are started during the set minute.
 In other words a task scheduled to start every day at 6:30 will start between 6:30:00 and 6:30:59.
 - A log is created automatically and is available from the `$HOME/admin/logs/jobs/` directory.
 It gives you the start and end of the task.
-- For accounts on shared servers, the consumption should remain reasonable.
+- For accounts on the public Cloud, the consumption should remain reasonable.
 If the scheduled task is major processing, then reduce its frequency.

 {{% notice note %}}
 Even if it is not advisable, users of dedicated and VPS servers have also access to the `crontab -e` command.
 The two systems are separate.